AgroLucas/RFForge/readme.md

 ### Think Xtra

 The tested mouse has a packet type at the index 12.
-By setting this to the hexadecimal value 0x3, the packet will be interpreted as a keyboard packet
+By setting this to the hexadecimal value 0x3, the packet will be interpreted as a keyboard packet.

 #### Mouse